Cops Opposed It…But This 2A Protection Passed Anyway

 Frequently Asked Questions

-Wyoming's Senate File 101 significantly expands the state's Second Amendment Protection Act.
-It aims to prevent state and local officials from enforcing federal gun control laws that are deemed unconstitutional, prohibiting the use of state personnel or funding for such enforcement.
+Wyoming's Senate File 101 expands the state's Second Amendment Protection Act.
+It prohibits state and local officials from enforcing federal gun control laws that are considered unconstitutional, aiming to uphold Second Amendment rights within the state.

 Why did Wyoming law enforcement oppose SF 101?

-Wyoming law enforcement opposed SF 101, warning of potential conflicts between state and federal agencies and legal uncertainty for officers involved in federal task forces.
-They emphasized the importance of cooperation for investigating crimes like firearms trafficking and interstate criminal networks.
+Wyoming law enforcement groups opposed SF 101, citing concerns about potential conflicts between state and federal agencies, legal uncertainties for officers on federal task forces, and the importance of cooperation in investigations like firearms trafficking.

 Related News